Vasileios-Bellos/BloomingRose/README.md

 ### Rose Head

-A 250×250 parametric surface mesh defined by three constants from Eric Ludlam's original (`A = 1.995653`, `B = 1.27689`, `petalNum = 3.6`).
+A 250×250 parametric surface mesh defined by three constants from Eric Ludlam's original concept (`A = 1.995653`, `B = 1.27689`, `petalNum = 3.6`).
 The petal envelope equation is:

 ```
 x = 1 − ½ · ((5/4) · (1 − mod(petalNum·θ, 2π)/π)² − ¼)²
 ```

-Bloom animation is driven by `openness` and `opencenter` curves over 120 frames, mapped from Eric Ludlam's 48-level scheme via `cospi`-based easing.
+The bloom animation is driven by `openness` and `opencenter` curves over 120 frames, mapped from Eric Ludlam's 48-level scheme via `cospi`-based easing.
 These control `φ`, which governs how far each radial strip curls open.

 ### Stem